QwenLM/Qwen2.5/README.md

 > 🚨 This is a must because `transformers` integrated Qwen2 codes since `4.37.0` and Qwen2Moe code since `4.40.0`.
 > </b>
 > </div>

+For requirements on GPU memory and the respective througput, see results [here](https://qwen.readthedocs.io/en/latest/benchmark/speed_benchmark.html).

 ## Quickstart